-A laurel forest, occasionally known as laurissilva or laurisilva, is a type of a forest that thrives in subtropical regions of the world that have high levels of humidity and stable mild temperatures.
+A laurel forest, sometimes called laurissilva or laurisilva, is a type of a forest that thrives in subtropical regions of the world with high levels of humidity and stable mild temperatures.
 Depending on the forest’s location, there may or may not be vegetation from the laurel family.
 In areas where the dry season is lengthy, it is very rare for this type of forest to grow.
-Most times, laurel forests grow on the slopes of mountains located in subtropical regions which have high levels of moisture or humidity.
+Most times, laurel forests grow on the slopes of mountains located in subtropical regions that have high levels of moisture or humidity.

 These perfect conditions of humidity and temperatures occur naturally in four zones in the world.
 These zones are: